California

 Chinatown Mall in Sacramento

-Located between I and J Streets and 3rd and 5th Streets in downtown.
+Located between I and J Streets and 3rd and 5th Streets downtown.

 McKinley Rose Garden

-Located at 601 Alhambra Blvd and open daily from dusk to dawn.
+Located at 601 Alhambra Blvd.
+Open daily from dusk to dawn.

 Visit the Capitol of California with kids and find lots of fun and adventure from learning about its Gold Rush past at several state park sites to the California State Capitol Park.
 There's stream trains to ride and the railroad musuem to explore as kids (and maybe adults) learn about the Transcontinental Railroad.
 Find lots of free things to do in Sacramento too along with top parks and much more.
 Top Things to do in Sacramento | Best Places to do in Sacramento with Kids #Sacramento #California Credit: Visit Sacramento